y2038/y2038-list/README.md

 | isofs | 'char' year since 1900 (fixable) | 2028 |
 | cramfs | fixed | 1970 |

-Credit to: https://kernelnewbies.org/y2038/vfs for the original list.
+Credit to: https://kernelnewbies.org/y2038/vfs for the original list [CC-By 2.5](https://creativecommons.org/licenses/by/2.5/).
 I have not independently verified it.

 ## Core Libraries
 ### Unix